Pat Baldwin (footballer): Return to Colchester

 With Baldwin out of favour under Aidy Boothroyd, his exit in the summer of 2010 to Coventry City and promotion of John Ward from assistant allowed Baldwin an entrance back into the first-team, having played just eight times during the 2009–10 season, benefiting from an injury to Paul Reid.
 However, he then suffered an ankle injury, keeping him out of action from September to October 2010.

 In a 2–0 away defeat to Brighton on 25 January 2011, Baldwin received the second red card of his Colchester career for a second bookable offence late in the game.

 Baldwin made his first start of the 2011–12 season in a Football League Trophy match against Barnet on 30 August 2011, a game which Colchester lost 3–1 with Baldwin scoring the U's consolation goal.
 This was to be his second and final goal for the club.

 Southend United

 On 30 January 2012, Baldwin signed permanently for Essex rivals Southend United on a free transfer, following his loan spell with the club in the 2009–10 season.
 Baldwin made just two appearances for Southend before being shipped out on loan to Exeter City in March 2012 until the end of the season, making nine appearances.

 Exeter City

 Baldwin signed permanently for Exeter City on 2 July 2012 following the expiration of his short-term Southend contract.
 He scored his first goal for the club on 8 December 2012, the opening goal in a 3–2 victory over Rochdale at Spotland.

+Weymouth

+He joined Weymouth in June 2015 on a one-year contract.
+With Weymouth being a part-time club, he took a teacher training course during his time with Weymouth.
+He retired as a player at the end of the 2015–16 season.

+After football

+After retiring as a player, he settled in Devon, where he works as a primary school teacher.